Cutty72/Discord-Bestbuy-Restock-Monitor/README.md

 # Discord Bestbuy Restock Monitor

 Monitor out of stock Bestbuy products and get alerted as soon as they are back in stock.
+Make sure to input sku and webhook in the code first

 ### Usage

 ```
-    install dependencies
+    npm install
-    add Discord Webhook and SKU
-    run "ts-node monitor.ts"
+    ts-node monitor.ts
 ```

 ## License